PaperMC/Starlight/TECHNICAL_DETAILS.md

 ## Light propagation algorithm
-In order to discuss light propagation I first need to give a definition for it.
+In order to discuss light propagation, I first need to give a definition for it.
 Light propagation is how a light engine takes a light level, a position, and maybe other parameters, and then propagates one of two things: An increase in light value to neighbours,